 The things you do in your formative years often stay with you for the rest of your life.
-So it is with British-born Canadian producer-writer-cinematographer-director Terence Macartney-Filgate.
+Born in England on August 6, 1924, Canadian producer-writer-cinematographer-director Terence Macartney-Filgate is a perfect example.
 The product of an army family, he spent his earliest years growing up in India before returning to England in 1933.
 Only 15 years old at the outbreak of World War Two, Macartney-Filgate ultimately joined the Royal Air Force and became a flight engineer, making more than a dozen sorties over Europe toward the end of the war.
 This experience would propel him into film, where he would make many documentaries involving flight, and later in life he would remain active with gliders at a small field west of Toronto.
-But we're getting a bit ahead of ourselves.
+But we’re getting a bit ahead of ourselves.
 Following the war he went to Oxford University and obtained a degree in politics, philosophy and economics.

 While at Unit B, he worked extensively as a director and cinematographer on the groundbreaking Candid Eye series of film portraits of Canadian life.
 Generally considered to be the launching pad of cinema vérité in Canada, pioneers of the form, NFB filmmakers Michel Brault and Pierre Perrault, never used the term to describe their work.
 They found it too pretentious (its source was the French film school and roughly translates as ‘film truth’).
 Brault preferred the term cinéma direct, or direct-cinema as it became known in English Canada and the US.
 The NFB was able to sell a series of 14 30-minute shorts to the CBC, and Candid Eye (1958–61) was broadcast.
 Executive producer Tom Daly oversaw the filmmakers, and the direct-cinema films were shot on location using new lightweight equipment with an emphasis on ordinary daily events.